hardisgroupcom/sfdx-hardis/README.md

   --apiversion=apiversion                                                           override the api version used for
                                                                                     api requests made by this command

+  --auto                                                                            No user prompts (when called from CI
+                                                                                    for example)

   --json                                                                            format output as json

   --loglevel=(trace|debug|info|warn|error|fatal|TRACE|DEBUG|INFO|WARN|ERROR|FATAL)  [default: warn] logging level for